wso2-attic/puppet-modules/modules/wso2as/README.md

            append_tenant_id: true
     ```

-## Hiera data configuration to apply secure_vault
+## Hiera data configuration to apply secure vault
-Do the below changes in hiera file.
+WSO2 AS needs to have sensitive data such as passwords, keys in configuration files and put them as plain text in
+configuration files will lead to security attacks.
+WSO2 carbon secure vault implementation prevents this by using
+secret aliases in configuration files which are mapped to cipher tool encrypted secrets.
+Read more details on WSO2
+carbon secure vault implementation [here] (https://docs.wso2.com/display/Carbon444/Securing+Passwords+in+Configuration+Files).

 Do the below changes in hiera file.